leovinson/leovinson/README.md

-- 👋 Hi, I’m @leovinson
+- 👋 Hi, I’m @leovinson.
+Still a beginner
 - 👀 I’m interested in ...
-Java and Android Studio
+Creating mobile and desktop applications
 - 🌱 I’m currently learning ...
 Java and Android Studio
 - 💞️ I’m looking to collaborate on ...
+TBD.
+Still familiarizing myself with github
 - 📫 How to reach me ... leovinson.singson@gmail.com

 <!---